 Commercial projects are defined as any project occurring on property other than residential property.
 Apartment projects with four or more units are considered commercial projects.
 Commercial projects requiring permits include certificates of occupancy (for all new tenants), interior remodeling, additions, new buildings, any site work and temporary uses.
-Many commercial projects involve conditional uses, a Planned Unit Development (PUD) or an Economic Development Overlay (EDO), so it is highly recommended to verify the applicable zoning regulations in the early stages of project planning.
+It is highly recommended to verify the applicable zoning regulations in the early stages of project planning.
 Please contact the Zoning Administrator or the Chief Building Official for more information by calling our office at 937-296-2441.

 Kettering Zoning Code